Duxah/FreePCB-2/README.md

 * If you want to improve the translation of this document send your file to [email](mailto:freepcb.development@gmail.com)

 ***
-# Get started with FreePcb
+`useful links`
 1. License
 2. FreePcb user guide 1-359
-3. FreePcb user guide 2-028
-4. Comment on file format 2-028
+3. File format 2-028 with comments
-5. How to export gerber?(for PCB factories)

 ***
+# Get started with FreePcb
+Download the folder with the application and run the file FreePcb.exe

+## Training on the example of the kitchen_000 file in the EXAMPLES folder
+In this example, 3 independent circuit boards. (this is called a printed circuit board panel).
+In the context menu of the right mouse button, click the full view to see them entirely.

+### How to move a part?

+### How to add a new part?

+### How to draw a copper track between two pins?

+### How to add copper area

+### How to pour copper area

+### How to add board outline?

+### How to add a new part?

+### How to export gerber?(for PCB factories)

 `this repository is under development` ©2019